Rands Management Glossary

 Linux — UNIX with an L.

-Mac OS 9 — Old version of the Macintosh operating system not based on UNIX.
+Mac OS 9 — Very old version of the Macintosh operating system not based on UNIX.

-Mac OS X — New version of the Macintosh operating system, which is based on UNIX.
+Mac OS X — Old version of the Macintosh operating system, which is based on UNIX.

-Manager — The person who signs your review.
+Manager — The person who tells you where you are.
+See Leader.

 Market Cap — Simple math.
 If a company has 1 million shares and those shares are selling for $10, the market cap is $10 million.
 Often used as a rough means of comparing companies or gauging corporate health. (“Company X’s market cap is 40 times revenue!”)

-Marketing — The folks who gloss over what your product actually does.
+Marketing — The folks who carefully describe what your product actually does.
 Essential, as most engineers are unable to successfully communicate with actual customers.
+They are a great many forms of these humans.

 Meeting — Traditionally, a group of individuals getting together to solve a common problem that can’t otherwise be solved in email.
 Often, a tremendous waste of time.

-Microsoft — A massive Redmond-based technology company that builds increasingly irrelevant products.
+Microsoft — A massive Redmond-based technology company that doesn’t really have ideas of its own, so it borrows others.

 Milestone — Poorly defined, heavily over-communicated date within the software development cycle, where the software development team reflects on how screwed they are.